 Effect of Temporal Spacing Between Advertising Exposures: Evidence from an Online Field Experiment by Navdeep Sahni, Quantitative Marketing and Economics - "[T]he first paper to test how individual consumers process repeated exposures to advertising over time – using real field data. . . .
 His results reject our classic models of demand with carry-over."

 Advertisements Impact the Physiological Efficacy of a Branded Drug by Emir Kamenica, Robert Naclerio, and Anup Malani, Proceedings of the National Academy of Science - "This finding is remarkable.
 Subjects literally responded physiologically faster to a drug when they saw its advertising."

 Peter Verhoef, University of Groningen

 Digital Marketing: A Framework, Review and Research Agenda by P.K.
-Kannan and H. Alice Lim, International Journal of Research in Marketing - “Anyone interested in marketing should read this article.
+Kannan and H. Alice Li, International Journal of Research in Marketing - “Anyone interested in marketing should read this article.
 It provides a very good overview on what is (un)known in the emerging field of digital marketing.”

-Riding the Waves: Revealing the Impact of Intrayear Demand Cycles on Advertising and Pricing Effectiveness by Maarten J. Gijsenberg, Journal of Marketing Research - “In a period where there is such a strong focus on digital marketing efforts, this is a classic paper that focuses on mass advertising efforts in CPG market.”
+Riding the Waves: Revealing the Impact of Intrayear Demand Cycles on Advertising and Pricing Effectiveness by Maarten J. Gijsenberg, Journal of Marketing Research (free until 1/30/19) - “In a period where there is such a strong focus on digital marketing efforts, this is a classic paper that focuses on mass advertising efforts in CPG market.”